To-Fujita/Voice_Converter_with_Koeiromap/README.md

 ![Voice Converter](https://to-fujita.github.io/Images/Voice_Converter_with_Koeiromap.jpg "Images for Voice Converter with Koeiromap")

 ## 4. Details
-I have confirmed this program on the above conditions only.
+I have confirmed this program on the Microsoft Edge and Google Chrome on Windows 10/11 or Android.

 ## 5. History